First of all, poverty is just too expensive!

 Second, ending poverty is the right, compassionate, and faithful thing to do.

-According to 2011 census report, over 622,000 Minnesotans were living in poverty; over 194,000 of them were children.
+According to 2008 census report, over 491,000 Minnesotans were living in poverty; over 141,000 of them were children.
+When 2010 census reports are made public in September we know these numbers will show a disturbing increase.
 Poverty diminishes us all, and reversing the cycle of poverty is the responsibility and opportunity for all those whose lives are based on values and/or faith.
 Whatever the guiding principles may be in our lives, we can agree that no one should grow up in poverty.